particle-iot/docs/src/content/troubleshooting/led.md

 Try using your hands to press down on the SIM card to improve contact between the SIM and the metal pins underneath--while pressing on the SIM card, press the `{{reset-button}}` button on the Electron.
 If you see the device begin to connect to the cellular network (flash green), you may have a damaged SIM card holder and should [contact Particle](https://support.particle.io/hc/).

-#### 5\.
-Is your SIM card damaged or defective?
-Try using the SIM card from your cell phone, if you have one.
-If the RGB LED on the Electron begins to blink green when your phone's SIM is inserted, your Particle SIM may need to be replaced, and you should [contact Particle](https://support.particle.io/hc/).

-#### 6\.
-Contact Particle
-Still having issues?
-[Write us an email](https://support.particle.io/hc/) and include the following to help us with troubleshooting:
-- Your Device ID
-- Your ICCID (SIM Number)
-- A photo of your device setup to help with troubleshooting.
 {{collapse op="end"}}

 {{/if}}